YogeshwarNEWJ/autocategorization-tfidf/README.md

 # autocategorization-tfidf
-Auto-categorization for primary category of main page Facebook
+Basic auto-categorization model for primary category of main page Facebook using video description